Trees and treelike structures in dense digraphs: Auxiliary concepts and results

 A~\defi{tree} is an acyclic connected graph, and an~\defi{oriented tree} is an orientation of a tree.
-A~\defi{leaf} in a tree or oriented tree is a vertex $v\in V(T)$ incident to a single edge; $v$ is an~\defi{in-leaf} if~$\deg_T^+(v)=1$ and an \defi{out-tree} otherwise.
+Where it is clear from the context that a tree is oriented, we may refer to it simply as a tree.
+A~\defi{leaf} in a graph or oriented graph $G$ is a vertex $v\in V(G)$ which is incident to precisely one edge; $v$ is an~\defi{in-leaf} if~$\deg_T^+(v)=1$ and an \defi{out-leaf} otherwise (note that these definitions are only standard when $G$ is a tree, but we define leaves, in-leaves and out-leaves for general graphs and digraphs as they are helpful concepts for working with treelike structures also).
 A~\defi{star} is a tree in which at most one~vertex (the~\defi{centre}) is not a leaf.
 A \defi{subtree}~$T'$ of a tree~$T$ is a subgraph of~$T$ which is also a tree, and we define subtrees of oriented trees similarly.

-Now let~$T$ be a tree or oriented tree.
-It is often helpful to nominate a vertex~$r$ of~$T$ as the~\defi{root} of~$T$; to emphasise this fact we sometimes refer to~$T$ as a~\defi{rooted tree}.
-If so, then every vertex~$x$ other than~$r$ has a~unique~\defi{parent}; this is defined to be the (sole) neighbour~$p$ of~$x$ in the unique path in~$T$ from~$x$ to~$r$, and~$x$ is said to be a~\defi{child} of~$p$.
-An~\defi{ancestral order} of the vertices of a rooted tree~$T$ is an order of~$V(T)$ in which the root vertex appears first and every non-root vertex appears later than its parent.
-Where it is clear from the context that a tree is oriented, we may refer to it simply as a tree.
+A \defi{forest} is a graph in which each component is a tree, and a \defi{oriented forest} is an orientation of a forest, that is, a digraph in which each component is an oriented tree.

+Given an integer~$d$, a graph $G$ is said to be \defi{$d$-degenerate} if $\delta(H)\le d$ for every subgraph $H\subseteq G$.
+Note that a graph is $1$-degenerate if and only if it is a forest.

+If $H$ is an induced subgraph of a graph $G$, then we call $v\in V(H)$ an \defi{attachment} of $H$ if $v$ has a neighbour in~$V(G)\setminus V(H)$, and call $v$ a~\defi{pendant vertex} otherwise.
+Attachments and pendant vertices in digraphs are defined similarly, considering the underlying graph.